-Regulatory hurdles to overcome in order to access Australian customers include registering with ASIC in order to carry on a business in Australia (generally satisfied by incorporating a local subsidiary or registering a branch office), satisfying applicable licensing, registration and disclosure requirements if providing financial services or engaging in consumer credit activities in Australia (or qualifying to rely on an exemption to such requirements), and complying with the AML/CTF regime.
+Regulatory hurdles include registering with ASIC in order to carry on a business in Australia (generally satisfied by incorporating a local subsidiary or registering a branch office), satisfying applicable licensing, registration and disclosure requirements if providing financial services or engaging in consumer credit activities in Australia (or qualifying to rely on an exemption to such requirements), privacy, and complying with the AML/CTF regime.
 Broadly, these regulatory hurdles are determined by the extent to which the provider wishes to establish an Australian presence, the types of financial products and services provided, and the type of Australian investors targeted.

 It has been common for foreign financial services providers (FFSPs) to provide financial services to wholesale clients in Australia by relying on ASIC's "passport" or "limited connection" relief from the requirement to hold an AFSL.
-However, ASIC recently announced that it will be repealing the passport relief and limited connection relief, and instead will implement a new regime requiring FFSPs to apply for a foreign AFSL.
-It is expected that the new regime will apply from 30 September 2019.
+ASIC will be repealing the passport relief and limited connection relief and will implement a new regime requiring FFSPs to apply for a foreign AFSL.
+It is expected that the new regime will apply from 31 March 2020.